About the program

 • budget.

-If your solar battery system will be installed before 1 July, make sure it is tested as capable of storing or discharging energy on or after 1 July 2025, as shown on the state/territory certificate of electrical compliance.
-If your solar battery is tested and certified before 1 July 2025, it won’t be eligible for STCs.
+If your solar battery system was installed before 1 July, make sure it is tested as capable of storing or discharging energy on or after 1 July 2025, as shown on the state/territory certificate of electrical compliance.
+If your solar battery was tested and certified before 1 July 2025, it won’t be eligible for STCs.

 Solar battery retailers

-If installing a solar battery system before 1 July, make sure it is tested as capable of storing or discharging energy on or after 1 July 2025, as shown on the state/territory certificate of electrical compliance.
-Testing the solar battery system before will result in it not being eligible for STCs.
+If a solar battery was partially installed before 1 July, make sure it is tested as capable of storing or discharging energy on or after 1 July 2025, as shown on the state/territory certificate of electrical compliance.
+If the solar battery was tested before 1 July 2025, it won’t be eligible for STCs.

 Solar battery installers and designers

-As a solar battery installer or designer, there are a few things you can do to be ready for 1 July 2025:
+As a solar battery installer or designer, you must:

-If installing a solar battery system before 1 July, make sure it is tested as capable of storing or discharging energy on or after 1 July 2025, as shown on the state/territory certificate of electrical compliance.
-If your solar battery is tested and certified before 1 July 2025, it won’t be eligible for STCs.
+If a solar battery was partially installed before 1 July, make sure it is tested as capable of storing or discharging energy on or after 1 July 2025, as shown on the state/territory certificate of electrical compliance.
+If the solar battery was tested and certified before 1 July 2025, it won’t be eligible for STCs.

-While each jurisdiction has its own requirements, some useful guidance based on the Australian Standards for battery installations can be found on the Solar Victoria website.
+Each jurisdiction has its own requirements.
+However, the Solar Victoria website provides useful guidance based on the Australian Standards for battery installations and includes past webinars on commonly found compliance issues.

 Registered agents